 Build a comprehensive business plan.
 Ask your colleagues to review the plan and share their input with you.
 Pay attention to detail and avoid mistakes that will set you back after planning is complete.

-Remember that a business plan isn’t set in stone, but acts as a guide to give you an estimate of where your mechanic shop should be in a certain amount of time.
+Remember that a business plan isn’t set in stone, but acts as a guide to give you an estimate of where your auto shop should be in a certain amount of time.

 Free Shop Handbook eBook